Fence Installation Cost

 How Many Fence Panels Do You Need?

-The cost to install fence panels will be higher for a large outdoor space than for a smaller area, as you'll need more fencing materials and a professional will take longer to complete the job.
+The cost of installing fence panels will be higher for a large outdoor space than for a smaller area, as you'll need more fencing materials and a professional will take longer to complete the job.

-The table below highlights an example of the total cost of a new fence, which has standard wooden fence panels and wooden posts.
+The table below highlights an example of the total cost of a new fence, which has standard wooden panels and timber fence posts.

 So, if you only need a short section of new fence panels installed?
 The cost to install them will be between £500 and £1,000 (with materials and labour costs).